What is ISO Certification? ISO Meaning and BigCommerce’s ISO 27001 Achievement

 Cybersecurity groups run websites and backend systems of companies through rigorous testing to see if there are any holes in the system that could allow a breach.
 BigCommerce’s certification was completed by the cybersecurity advisory group Coalfire ISO.
 Coalfire ISO is a qualified ISO 27001 certification body that ensures BigCommerce’s compliance with applicable security laws, regulations, and standards.

-After the cybersecurity advisory group assesses and addresses risks, a third-party QA organization can then ensure that a company has met all required standards for policies, procedures, processes, and systems that manage any kind of information flowing through the business.
-BigCommerce was evaluated by an independent QA organization that ensured we have “established a formal set of policies, procedures, processes, and systems that manage information risks for its digital and physical presence.”
+After the cybersecurity advisory group assesses and addresses risks, a third-party QA organisation can then ensure that a company has met all required standards for policies, procedures, processes, and systems that manage any kind of information flowing through the business.
+BigCommerce was evaluated by an independent QA organisation that ensured we have “established a formal set of policies, procedures, processes, and systems that manage information risks for its digital and physical presence.”

 The certification process and follow-up QA is not a one-time deal.
 It’s a three-year commitment of continual process audits performed every six months to make sure BigCommerce is staying in compliance and completing our risk improvement plans.